2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/services/toolbar-builder/ui.md

 # Toolbar Builder Guide – UI

+> [!IMPORTANT]
+> The examples below explain how to use the `ui:` parameter.
+> Starting in v15.07+ we recommend using the [Tweak API](xref:ToSic.Sxc.Services.ToolbarBuilder.TweakButtons) instead.

 The **UI** determines how buttons are shown.

 It is given to the commands using the `ui` parameter which is an optional parameter and [must be named](xref:NetCode.Conventions.NamedParameters).

 ## UI Settings for the Entire Toolbar

 UI settings can be set globally for the toolbar, or specific for each button.

 To set it globally, you have these options:

 1. On the first creation of the object - eg. `Kit.Toolbar.Default(item, ui: "color=red,white")`
-3. When setting global parameters eg. `Kit.Toolbar.Default().Parameters(ui: "color=red,white")`
+1. When setting global parameters eg. `Kit.Toolbar.Default().Parameters(ui: "color=red,white")`

 If your code does more than one of these, the last value will be the one used.

 ## UI Settings for One Specific Button

 Many methods accept an optional `ui`.
 Is that case the button would have their own UI settings.

 So you could do something like this